 There’s nothing more disappointing than anticipating the taste of a ripe avocado, only to cut in and realize that it is way too firm and will have little taste.
 The title of this MIT Medical response to a question about how to pick a ripe avocado says it all: Please squeeze the avocado.
 Just apply a little pressure to the skin.
 If it doesn’t give at all, then let it ripen a bit more.
 If it is too soft, you may have missed the optimal time for eating it—but don’t give up without looking inside!

-Most avocadoes sold in stores are not yet ripe, and may take up to five days to ripen.
-If you find that an avocado is too firm to eat, but want to shorten the ripening process, put it in a brown paper bag.
-Better yet, add an apple or banana to that bag—the gases these fruits emit help speed the process even more.
+Most avocados sold in stores are not yet ripe, and could take up to five days to ripen.
+If you find that an avocado is too firm to eat, but to shorten the ripening process put it in a brown paper bag.
+Better yet, add an apple or banana to that bag—the gases these fruits emit help speed up the process even more.

 Get an avocado today!

 So what are you waiting for?
-Go buy one now, and plan a meal that includes avocado for a day or two from now.
+Go buy an avocado or two now, and plan a meal that includes avocado to eat within the next few days.
 After all, it’s good for you, and as Huffington Post explains, it also has a host of skin and hair benefits when used externally.